telerik/maui-docs/knowledge-base/maskedentry-border-styling.md

   - `BorderBrush`
   - `BorderThickness`

-However, you cannot directy access those properties from the `RadMaskedEntry` control.
-To achieve this you need to define the MaskedEntry's `ControlTemplate`.
+However, you cannot directly access those properties from the `RadMaskedEntry` control.
+To achieve this, you need to define the MaskedEntry's `ControlTemplate`.
 This template is of type `RadEntry`, and is where you can set the new border values.

 1. Confirm your view is already defining the `telerik` namespace: